Mailde/CAPSTONE_PROJECT/README.md

 - For **functions with multiple local optima**, I maintained a **strong exploratory component** to avoid premature convergence.
 - For **unimodal functions**, I began balancing exploration and exploitation, focusing more heavily on regions that appeared promising based on early model predictions.
-- I began **tuning hyperparameters** (e.g., kernel width, learning rate, and acquisition function parameters) rather than relying solely on heuristics.
+- I started **tuning hyperparameters** (e.g., kernel width, learning rate, acquisition function parameters) rather than relying solely on heuristics.

 ### **4.2 Modelling Approach**